 3. The LSCB is responsible for ensuring that a review of each death of a child normally resident in the LSCB's area is undertaken by a Child Death Overview Panel (CDOP).
 The Panel will have a fixed core membership drawn from organisations represented on the LSCB with flexibility to co-opt other relevant professionals to discuss certain types of death as and when appropriate.
 The Panel should include a professional from public health as well as child health.
+It

-It should be chaired by the LSCB Chair's representative.
+36 Department for Education leaflet that can be given to parents, carers and family members to explain the child death review process. should be chaired by the LSCB Chair's representative.
 That individual should not be involved directly in providing services to children and families in the area.
 One or more LSCBs can choose to share a CDOP.
 CDOPs responsible for reviewing deaths from larger populations are better able to identify significant recurrent contributory factors.